KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-ParticleStatus by NickEngmann](https://github.com/NickEngmann/MMM-ParticleStatus)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-PasadenaTransit by pbuabthong](https://github.com/pbuabthong/MMM-PasadenaTransit)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
 3. Typo: Found 'Magic Mirror' in file `MMM-PasadenaTransit.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.